ArtsCodes/magenta101/README.md

 You may recall reviewing the earlier generated melodic material in your software or DAW of choice.
 You may have noticed that the `num_steps=128` argument resulted in a melody that was 8 measures (or bars) in duration, with a common time (4/4) subdivision.
 We are going to take that knowledge to map out our song structure.

 First, let's create some folders in our `~/Desktop/magenta/lookback_rnn/` directory.
 We'll create a folder for each section of musical material.
+Note: since the pre-chorus is optional, we won't be using it in this article.

 ```
 mkdir ~/Desktop/magenta/lookback_rnn/intro \
 mkdir ~/Desktop/magenta/lookback_rnn/verse \
-mkdir ~/Desktop/magenta/lookback_rnn/prechorus \
 mkdir ~/Desktop/magenta/lookback_rnn/chorus \
 mkdir ~/Desktop/magenta/lookback_rnn/bridge \
 mkdir ~/Desktop/magenta/lookback_rnn/outro \